LamininSolutions/mfsql-connector/source/procedures/spMFUpdateClassAndProperties.rst

 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
 2019-08-30  JC         Added documentation
-2018-04-22  AC         Resolve issue with "Conversion failed when converting the nvarchar value 'DELETE FROM {} WHERE OBJId = {} AND ' to data type int
-2018-04-04  DEV2       Added License module validation code.
+2018-04-22  AC         Resolve issue with failed conversion 2018-04-04  DEV2       Added License module validation code.
-2017-12-20  LC         Set a default value for propertids and propertyValues; add parameters for UpdateID, and ProcessBatchID, Change naming conversion of Column related parameters, use MFUpdateTAble to process object in new class.
-2017-11-23  LC         Localization of properties 2017-07-25  LC         Replace Settings with MFVaultSettings for getting username and vaultname 2016-09-21  DEV2       Removed @Username, @Password, @NetworkAddress,@VaultName and fetch default vault setting as commo separated in @VaultSettings Parameter.
+2017-12-20  LC         Set a default value for propertids and propertyValues 2017-11-23  LC         Localization of properties 2017-07-25  LC         Replace Settings with MFVaultSettings for getting username and vaultname 2016-09-21  DEV2       set @VaultSettings Parameter.
 2016-08-22  LC         Update settings index 2015-07-18  DEV2       New parameter add in spMFCreateObjectInternal 2015-07-02  DEV2       @PropertyIDs can be property ID or ColumnName